 - The Stream Object

 - Anatomy of a Kafka URL

 - Committing Messages Manually

+- Attaching Metadata to Messages

 1.3.1 The Stream Object

 The Stream object allows a user to connect to a Kafka broker and read in a variety of alerts, such as GCN circulars.
 It also allows one to specify default settings used across all streams opened from the Stream instance.